-- May 1, 20284 to June 30, 20284 July 1, 20284 to October 31, 20284 Note: Only expenditures associated with completion of the Final Local Evaluation Report and the financial audit may be included on these last two invoices. - B. All project expenditures (excluding costs associated with the completion of the Final Local Evaluation Report and the financial audit) must be incurred by the end of the grant project period, April 30, 20284, and included on the invoice due June 15, 20248.
-Project expenditures incurred after April 30, 20284 will not be reimbursed. - C. The Final Local Evaluation Report is due to BSCC by October 31, 20284.
-Expenditures incurred solely for the completion of the Final Local Evaluation Report during the period of May 1.
-20284 to October 31, 20284 must be submitted on the invoice due December 15, 20284.
-Supporting fiscal documentation will be required for all expenditures claimed during the Final Invoicing Periods and must be submitted with your final invoice due no later than December 15, 20284. - D. The financial audit is due to BSCC by October 31, 20284.
-Expenditures incurred solely for the completion of the financial audit during the period of May 1.
-20248 to October 31, 20284 must be submitted on the invoice due December 15, 20284.
-Supporting fiscal documentation will be required for all expenditures claimed during the Final Invoicing Periods and must be submitted with your final invoice due no later than December 15, 20284.
+\Note: Only expenditures associated with completion of the Final Local Evaluation Report and the financial audit may be included on these last two invoices.

-- E. Grantee shall submit an invoice to the BSCC each invoicing period, even if grant funds are not expended or requested during the invoicing period. - F. Upon the BSCC's request, supporting documentation must be submitted for project expenditures.
+- B. All project expenditures (excluding costs associated with the completion of the Final Local Evaluation Report and the financial audit) must be incurred by the end of the grant project period, June 30, 2023, and included on the invoice due August 15, 2023.
+Project expenditures incurred after June 30, 2023 will not be reimbursed. - C. The Final Local Evaluation Report is due to BSCC by December 31, 2023.
+Expenditures incurred solely for the completion of the Final Local Evaluation Report during the period of July 1, 2023 to December 31, 2023 must be submitted on the invoice due February 15, 2024.
+Supporting fiscal documentation will be required for all expenditures claimed during the Final Invoicing Periods and must be submitted with your final invoice due no later than February 15, 2024. - D. The financial audit is due to BSCC by December 31, 2023.
+Expenditures incurred solely for the completion of the financial audit during the period of July 1, 2023 through December 31, 2023 must be submitted on the invoice due February 15, 2024.
+Supporting fiscal documentation will be required for all expenditures claimed during the Final Invoicing Periods and must be submitted with your final invoice due no later than February 15, 2024. - E. Grantee shall submit an invoice to the BSCC each invoicing period, even if grant funds are not expended or requested during the invoicing period. - F. Upon the BSCC's request, supporting documentation must be submitted for project expenditures.
 Grantees are required to maintain supporting documentation for all expenditures on the project site for the life of the grant and make it readily available for review during BSCC site visits.
 See Exhibit A. Scope of Work, Item 6.
 Project Records.